-Name or company name of administrators or executives Name or company name of the related party Relation Nature of the transaction Amount (thousands of Euros) PEDRO BARATO TRIGUERO ENCE ENERGÍA Y CELULOSA, S.A.
-Mr. Barato is a Director of Ence in the category"other external" Provision of services 167
+Name or company name of administrators or executives Name or company name of the related party Relation Nature of the transaction Amount (thousands of Euros) PEDRO BARATO ENCE ENERGÍA Y Mr. Barato was a Director of Provision of services 33 TRIGUERO CELULOSA, S.A.
+Ence in the category "other external" until 28 March 2019